Young mum with stage 4 bowel cancer 'moves butt' to raise money, awareness

 The secondary tumour in Steven's liver was 9.5cm long by the time she was diagnosed.

-There were so many spots on her lungs and together with the bowel tumour doctors told Steven they would not operate.
+As well as the bowel tumour, there were a number of spots on her lungs.
+Doctors told Steven they would not operate.

 Instead, she started chemotherapy and an unfunded drug called Cetuximab, which is mostly being paid for by Steven's health insurance while she pays the rest.